28 October 2016

 What is intention?
 Some might call it sankalpa.
 Like a resolve, really.
 Ideally an intention is something that you are wanting to do in or with your life.
-In this case, we use it over & over, with the idea being that it will manifest in one's life.
+In this case, we use it over and over, with the idea being that it will manifest in one's life.
 Sometimes it actually can be the wrong sankalpa.
 It's best that it is stated in positive words, with the underlying intention that it will come true.
-You will know that it is the wrong sankalpa if everything to do with it is, quite frankly......so difficult.
+You will know that it is the wrong sankalpa if everything to do with it is, quite frankly, so difficult.
 It will be difficult in this case in the way that too many obstacles will arise, even in some cases, unpleasantness.
-If it's the correct sankalpa for you.....things will move effortlessly towards it.
+If it's the correct sankalpa for you, then things will move effortlessly towards it.
 You will find yourself wanting to do whatever you need to do to make it a reality!

 Sometimes a teacher will ask everyone to make an intention for that class, for themselves.
 Other times, an intention may be given by the teacher.

 I am no longer too rigid about what is done for sankalpa, or intention, with a class.
-I know 2 excellent yoga teachers who do something different.
+I know two excellent yoga teachers who do something different.
 One reads a virtues card before the class.
-A virtue can be courage, grace, kindness, etc. So it's a card with the virtue on it, plus the definition...& one could get quite mystical & inspired here.
-Another friend has all sorts of cards such as Goddess cards, tarot, & other similar packs.
-Often her class arrives early & chooses a card with the intention that it is relevant to oneself.
+A virtue can be courage, grace, kindness, etc. So it's a card with the virtue on it, plus the definition.
+One could get quite mystical and inspired here.
+Another friend has all sorts of cards such as Goddess cards, tarot, and other similar packs.
+Often her class arrives early and chooses a card with the intention that it is relevant to oneself.
 And some also choose from her lovely array of crystals to place on their mats throughout the class.
 Totally lovely.

 If you really want to know if, and how this all works:

 I recommend that all yoga teachers try out these sort of suggestions, such as abdominal breath throughout their own sadhana, intention, things similar to intention.
-Try it & see.
-So that you know for yourself the effects & also...how to teach these suggestions.
-You might like them, or...they might not be right for your classes.
-Either way...only teach what you know.
+Try it and see.
+So that you know for yourself the effects and also, how to teach these suggestions.
+You might like them, or, they might not be right for your classes.
+Either way, only teach what you know.
 It keeps one's integrity intact.